-- International Journey of Trichology found that eyelash loss took place in 19 percent of subjects, with longer use resulting in an increased risk of lash loss.
+- Loss of Lashes Due to Extended Use.
+Most people apply mascara to thicken the lashes and make them appear fuller.
+However, using it for an extended period may actually result in eyelashes falling out.
+A study published by the International Journey of Trichology found that eyelash loss took place in 19 percent of subjects, with longer use resulting in an increased risk of lash loss.
 Due to the findings, researchers believe there is a strong connection between long-term use and lash fall out.

 - Brittle Lashes Caused by Lash Curlers.
 Unfortunately, breakage and lash damage is a reality for many longtime mascara wearers.
 This is a common problem if you use an eyelash curler regularly.
 A LiveStrong article on brittle eyelashes stated that people who curl their lashes once or more a day are more prone to lash loss or a brittle texture.
 Additionally, an Alexie post about mascara damage found that daily use can also cause the lashes to become brittle - making them more likely to break.
 Remember: eyelashes need time away from tools and products to remain healthy.

 - Premature Signs of Aging From Improper Removal.
 No one wants to look older than they really are.
 However, the reality is that many women are causing wrinkles and sagging skin by improperly taking off their mascara and eye makeup.
 A Good Housekeeping article on bad habits listed aggressive makeup removal as a serious concern.
 If you pull, tug, or rub your skin too hard, this can cause the sensitive skin around your eyes to look older - as well as create puffiness and break blood vessels.
 So, when removing the last remains of your mascara, always be gentle.